Matthew Flinders Fellow

 Bachelor of Arts (Degree with Honours), Bachelor of Science - 2001 - University of Melbourne

-Caitlin Hughes engages extensively with policy makers, law enforcement and health officials from across and outside of Australia, including the Commonwealth Department of Health, the Australian Federal Police, Australian Customs and Border Control, NSW Bureau of Crime Statistics and Research, NSW Police, Victoria Police, ACT Police, ACT Health Directorate, the Irish Department of Justice and Equality and Department of Health, the British Colombia Police and the United Nations Office on Drugs and Crime.
-She has been a member of the Australian Civil Society for United Nations Drug Policy since 2019 and attended the 62nd and 63rd United Nations Commission on Narcotics Drug Meetings in Vienna as part of the Australian civil society delegation (2019 and 2020).
-Her work has contributed to many policy and practice reforms, including the expansion of drug diversion programs for use/ possess offenders and the reform of drug trafficking thresholds law “to ensure laws target traffickers not users”.
+Caitlin Hughes engages extensively with policy makers, law enforcement and health officials from across and outside of Australia, including the Commonwealth Department of Health, the Australian Federal Police, Australian Customs and Border Control, Australian Criminal Intelligence Commission, NSW Bureau of Crime Statistics and Research, NSW Police, Victoria Police, ACT Police, ACT Health Directorate, Preventive Health SA, SA Police, Department for Correctional Services SA, the Irish Department of Justice and Equality and Department of Health, the British Colombia Police, the Swiss Federal Office of Public Health, the United Nations Development Programme and the United Nations Office on Drugs and Crime.

-Caitlin is Vice-President of the International Society for the Study of Drug Policy.
+Caitlin is President of the International Society for the Study of Drug Policy.
 She is also a member of the Australian and New Zealand Society of Criminology (since 2006), the European Society of Criminology (since 2014) and the American Society of Criminology (since 2020).